nstrobbe/datasciencecoursera/GettingAndCleaningData/README.md

-## This will hold all code for the course "Getting and Cleaning Data"
+## Directory to hold all code for projects and quizzes for the course "Getting and Cleaning Data"